LSS-Manager/Type-Definitions/README.md

 # Type-Definitions

-Some Type-Definitions for the game.
+This project gives some Type-Definitions to support Script-Developers